 Many of us use WordPress in our daily lives and we use it in a way that we are used to.
-There are certain functions in the WordPress that we use on the daily basis and this limits us to those functions only.
-We tend to overlook the other features that are on offer and we often familiarize ourselves with the most obvious ones that we use in our day to day workflow.
-To be honest there are host of other WordPress features that are on offer which we hardly use, some remain hidden and some are overlooked.
-In the process we lose track of the exciting features the WordPress has on offer and we don’t use the full potential of it.
+There are certain functions in WordPress that we use on the daily basis and this limits us to those functions only.
+We tend to overlook the other features that are on offer and we often familiarize ourselves with the most obvious ones that we use in our day-to-day workflow.
+To be honest, there are a host of other WordPress features that are on offer which we hardly use, some remain hidden and some are overlooked.
+In the process we lose track of the exciting features WordPress has on offer and we don’t use its full potential.

-In this article we are going to discuss the hidden features that can make your working comfortable and efficient.
+In this article, we are going to discuss the hidden features that can make your work comfortable and efficient.

 Feature #1: The Full-Screen Writing Mode

-The full screen mode lets you do all the viewing and writing by making the WordPress come alike at the full screen of your laptop.
-The full screen viewing mode makes you work on a distraction free environment as it lets you see the content on the full scale and you’re not notified by the other things that you usually get notified from while working on the normal view.
+The full-screen mode lets you do all the viewing and writing by making the WordPress come alike at the full screen of your laptop.
+The full-screen viewing mode makes you work in a distraction-free environment as it lets you see the content on full scale and you’re not notified by the other things that you usually get notified from while working on the normal view.

-The minimise toolbar appears only when you want it to, when you put the pointer over it.
+The minimize toolbar appears only when you want it to when you put the pointer over it.
 Once you resume the writing it slowly fades in the background leaving a full screen at your disposal.

 Where to find the full-screen mode:

 To enter the full screen while working you have to access the top right corner of the WordPress editor and click the button.
 To return to the original screen, just press the exit full screen with the help of the pointer.

 While working on WordPress we tend to ignore many features that we can use to make our work a lot easier.
 The screen option lets you customize the needs and working style of the posts.
 It gives you control over what you want to display on the screen or not.
 You can control which news feed you want to display and which blog posts you don’t want to display.